 Amendment

 Section 1.
 This Code of Regulations may be amended at the Annual Meeting or special meeting called for that purpose by the Board of Trustees.
-A notice of at least thirty (30) days shall be given by personal delivery, by the use of authorized communications equipment, by mail or by courier service in advance of any vote to amend the Code of Regulations.
+A notice of at least thirty (30) days shall be given by the use of authorized communications equipment, by mail or by electronic communication in advance of any vote to amend the Code of Regulations.

 Section 2.
 The vote required for adoption of an amendment to this Code of Regulations shall be a two-thirds (2/3) vote of the members present at the Annual Meeting or special meeting.